 HOTO Wand™ Cordless Spin Scrubber with 12 Brush Heads

-If you want a cordless scrubber that focuses on controlled cleaning rather than raw speed, the HOTO Wand™ is worth a close look.
-Its 360° high-torque motor offers 170 RPM for delicate tiles and 250 RPM for stubborn grime, powered by a 2000 mAh battery that lasts up to 210 minutes on the low setting.
+If you want a cordless scrubber that focuses on controlled detail cleaning rather than maximum RPM, the HOTO Wand™ is worth a close look.
+Its two speed settings run at 170 RPM and 250 RPM, while the 2000 mAh battery is advertised for up to 210 minutes at the lower setting.

-Who Should Avoid This: Skip it if you mainly need an extended handle for tall shower walls, floors, or ceiling corners.
+Who Should Avoid This: Skip it if you mainly need a long extension pole for floors, tall shower walls, or ceiling corners.

 Pros: